 yet now we know Him thus no longer.

 Having become Christians, they now viewed Jesus as God incarnate.
 They saw more in Christ than His earthly life.
-In their pre-conversion days, the team viewed Jesus in an entirely different way than they do now that they embraced Him as their Savior.
+In their pre-conversion days, the team viewed Jesus in an entirely different way than they did once they embraced Him as their Savior.

-Judgments about ministry rest on who and what Christ is, not personalities.
+Judgments about ministry rest on who and what Christ is, not on personalities.

 Judging Christianity from a human viewpoint has many forms today.
 The judgment we make about Christ’s death for us influences our perspectives and priorities.
 It changes the way we regard Christ and those without Christ.